The UKWCT has at its core four main objectives. These are:

 Knowledge is the key to understanding wolves and we provide support for students wishing to conduct research into wolves.
 We also keep our members up-to-date with the latest goings-on in the wolf world via our flagship magazine, Wolf Print.

-Meeting a wolf is one of the best ways to dispel the myths surrounding them.
-To this end, we run wolf walks most weekends which give an exellent opportunity to see a wolf up close and to appreciate their mannerisms and instincts.
+The Trust aims to dispel the myths surrounding wolves.
+To this end, we run wolf walks most weekends which give an excellent opportunity to see a wolf up close and to appreciate their mannerisms and instincts.
 For those studying wolves, we allow observation of the wolves in their spacious enclousures - designed to allow the wolves to exhibit their full spectrum of innate behaviours.

-We have a well-developed education programme, run by a dedicated education officer.
+We have a well-developed education programme.
 We offer activities and tours for groups from primary school age and up, backed up by a wide variety of educational materials.